A business guide to the new Main Street Lending Program

 The Federal Reserve on April 9 announced a $600 billion lending program to help small- and medium-sized businesses deal with the economic shock caused by the coronavirus pandemic.
 Additional details and terms were announced on April 30.

-This new Main Street Lending Program offers four-year loans to businesses that meet specific criteria and were in good financial standing before the coronavirus crisis hit.
+This new Main Street Lending Program offers five-year loans to businesses that meet specific criteria and were in good financial standing before the coronavirus crisis hit.
 Businesses that have taken advantage of the Small Business Administration’s Paycheck Protection Program may also take out loans under this new program.
-Principal and interest payments under this new program will be deferred for one year.
+Principal payments will be deferred for two years and interest payments will be deferred for one year (unpaid interest will be capitalized) under this program..

 The Department of the Treasury will provide $75 billion in equity to the lending facility, using funding from the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 Businesses seeking these loans must commit to making commercially reasonable efforts to maintain payroll and retain workers.
 Borrowers are also required to follow compensation, stock repurchase and dividend restrictions that apply to direct loan programs under the CARES Act, with exceptions for S corporations and other tax pass-through entities.